Last updated on June 5th, 2026 at 11:52 pm

-Those who want to explore Hong Kong in 3 days should follow this perfect tailor-made itinerary to see all the main sights.
+Those with 3 days in Hong Kong should follow this tailor-made itinerary to see all the main sights.

-72 hours is a decent amount of time to see what the city has to offer without being super rushed.
+72 hours is a decent amount of time to explore the city without feeling rushed.

-Hong Kong is split into three different sections – Hong Kong Island, Kowloon, and New Territories.
-Instead of zigzagging across the city, which is exhausting, I have split the itinerary so you can have one day in each section.
+Hong Kong is divided into three sections: Hong Kong Island, Kowloon, and the New Territories.
+Instead of zigzagging across the city, which is exhausting, I have split the itinerary so you can spend one day in each section.

-Without further ado, here is a breakdown of the perfect 3-day itinerary.
+Without further ado, here is a breakdown of the Hong Kong travel itinerary.

 Let’s get started!

-Hong Kong in 3 Days – Day One in Kowloon
+3 Days in Hong Kong – Day One in Kowloon

 1st day – Early Morning